abyteintime/stitchkit/docs/muscript/incompatibilities.md

   engine code.)
   - Perhaps the most surprising set of words to be spelled that way is `begin object` and `end object`, which is usually written as `Begin Object` and `End Object`.
+- The compiler does its best to preserve the casing of your identifiers, so if you get warned about an unused variable that you named `i` (lowercase), the compiler will not report it to you as `I` (uppercase).

 Since MuScript is case-insensitive these are purely cosmetic differences and you're still free to choose whichever style you prefer.